seece/SpriteBatchRender/README.md

 ## What it does

-Renders the scene from multiple directions and saves the results in separate files.
+Renders the scene from multiple directions and saves the results as separate files.
-The "front" direction is the same as Blender's front view, in other words your model should face to the negative y direction.

 Multiple frames can be rendered.
 The animation frame range is read from the regular `Start Frame` and `End Frame` rendering properties.

 ## Usage

 Set your camera (called `Camera`) to track an object placed at the origo.
+The "front" direction is the same as Blender's front view, so in other words your model should face to the negative y direction.

+> To point the camera towards an object, you can select the camera, add a Track To constraint to it (constraints can be added in the Constraints tab), choose the object in the Target field, -Z in the To field, and Y in the Up field.

 Place your camera to the distance and height you'd like it to render the object from.

 See `Sprite Batch Rendering` section of the `Render`-tab for controls.
+You can see the rendering status messages in the system console (Window > Toggle System Console).
+Click **Render Batch** to begin rendering.

-Note: the rendering process can't be canceled once started, so make sure your `Frame Range` and image resolution are correct.
+Note: **the rendering process can't be canceled** once started, so make sure your `Frame Range` and image resolution are correct.

 ### Example .blend file
 [http://www.lofibucket.com/blender/monkeeh.blend](monkeeh.blend) is an example how to set up the scene for sprite rendering.